harshab1/github-demo/git-commands.md

 git commit -m "commit message" --> commiting the files from the statging area

-git commit -am "commit message" --> Adding and commit steps together with commit message
+git commit -am "commit message" --> Express commit, Adding and commit steps together with commit message

 git pull origin main -->[ITS IS EXTREMELY IMPORTANT TO DO A PULL BEFORE PUSH]-- to make sure you are aware of the changes made to the online repo.